 Back to the future

 As we exited San Agustin, we were herded into our transport to return to the conference venue.
-Since Ronnie had endlessly talked about an air-conditioned church (The Manila Cathedral), the group requested for a quick, short stop there.
-Though the air conditioning makes Manila Cathedral sought-after for weddings, it is notoriously jinxed and weddings held here normally end up in divorces!
+Since Ronnie had endlessly talked about an air-conditioned church (The Manila Cathedral), the group requested for a quick, shortstop there.
+Though Manila Cathedral is sought-after for weddings because of its airconditioning, it is notoriously jinxed as weddings held here normally end up in divorces!

 Over the next few days, TBEX conference kept us busy.
 But the evening parties were taking us places – from Chaos in City of Dreams to The Blue Leaf in Aseana to the Long Bar in Raffles, Makati.
 The drive to these venues showed us the buzz that is Manila!

 I can broadly conclude that this little bit of Manila in my life has been addictive.
 Leaving Manila gave me cold turkey.
-And I am resolved to be back here sooner than later, for more of my Manila fix!
+Sooner than later, I’ll be back here for more of my Manila fix!